 The logistics industry trends are dependent on significant changes that are driven by the implementation of technology-driven innovations in the business processes.
 The next-generation logistics management solutions are moving towards making the global supply chains more customer-centric and sustainable.
 Automation in logistics processes brings out a significant increase in productivity and efficiency in the workflow.
 The improvement of transparency and traceability of the supply chain is vital to maintain a flexible and dynamic relationship between the various stakeholders.

-Tree Map: Top 10 Logistics Industry Trends
+Innovation Map: Top 10 Logistics Industry Trends

 The Tree Map below illustrates the top 10 logistics industry trends that will impact companies in 2020 and beyond.
 The internet of things (IoT) plays a major role in the sector from establishing automated warehouses to tracking couriers and packages.
 Artificial intelligence (AI)-enabled platforms and solutions continuously learn several tedious logistics processes in order to start automating traditionally manual tasks.
 The easing of regulations around drones, and their usage, is set to boost not only last-mile delivery but also robotic applications for the industry as a whole.